NunoSempere/nunosempere.github.io/rat/Discontinuous-Progress.md

 I wonder how an extension of the circumnavigation data with the time needed to send a message to a point's antipode and back behaves.
 I might research this further.

 - Discontinuities for yatch races (No discontinuities are apparent.
 I do not intend to research this further)
-- Transatlantic sailing record (No discontinuities are apparent.
+- Transatlantic sailing record / liner crossing times ([No discontinuities 1833-1952](https://transportgeography.org/?page_id=2135).
 I do not intend to research this further).
 - Cases in which a lone individual is causally responsible for discontinuous progress.
 Norman Borlaug.

 ## Credit